castamos/cmdprove/doc/cmdprove.md

 # DESCRIPTION

 Runs each test file passed as argument `{test}`.
-Test files are shell (Bash) scripts that are provided with test funcions for performing checks and reporting test results.
+Test files are shell (Bash) scripts that are provided with test functions for performing checks and reporting test results.

 Each test file is sourced by this program (which is itself a Bash script), in an environment where the test functions are present; therefore tests do not need to source